CesiumGS/cesium-unreal/Documentation/developer-setup-osx.md

 > Exception while generating include data for UnrealEditor: Platform Mac is not a valid platform to build.
 Check that the SDK is installed properly.

 It probably means Unreal doesn't like your Xcode version.
 Be sure that a supported version of Xcode is installed.
+Supported Xcode versions are specified in `/Users/Shared/Epic Games/UE_5.4/Engine/Config/Apple/Apple_SDK.json`.

 If the project file generation succeeds, you should see a file named `CesiumForUnrealSamples (Mac).xcworkspace` in the same directory as your uproject.
 Double-click it to open Xcode.